 E-OPTIMAL was a dual randomized trial of women who have uterine or vaginal prolapse and stress urinary incontinence to compare the success and complications of two surgical procedures (sacrospinous ligament fixation and uterosacral ligament suspension).
 E-OPTIMAL extends follow-up to 5 years.

 - Effects of Surgical Treatment Enhanced with Exercise for Mixed Urinary Incontinence Study

 This combined treatment trial compares alternative treatment strategies for mixed urinary incontinence in women to determine whether combining surgery and behavioral/pelvic floor therapy works better than sling surgery alone.

 - Refractory Overactive Bladder: Sacral NEuromodulation v.
 BoTulinum Toxin Assessment

 This randomized, open-label, active-control trial compares the effectiveness of intra-detrusor botulinum toxin A (Botox A®, Allergan) versus sacral neuromodulation (InterStim®, Medtronic) for the treatment of refractory urge urinary incontinence.
 In addition, the study will evaluate select technical attributes of the interventions as well as the effect of these two interventions on other lower urinary tract and pelvic floor symptoms.

 - Study of Uterine Prolapse Procedures Randomized Trial

-This trial compares symptom relief, durability, risks, and complications for two surgical approaches used for repair of uterine prolapse: vaginal hysterectomy (removal of the uterus) with uterosacral ligament suspension, versus leaving the uterus in place and using the UPHOLD mesh system.
+This trial compares symptom relief, durability, risks, and complications for two surgical approaches used for repair of uterine prolapse: vaginal hysterectomy (removal of the uterus) with uterosacral ligament suspension, versus leaving the uterus in place and using the transvaginal mesh system.